Medical questions & health advice by board certified doctors

-"Does brain aneurism cause hippus?
+"Does brain aneurism cause hippus?"

 I was diagnosed by my doctor as having hippus, which I guess explains some of my sensitivity to light, but we didn't really talk about what could have caused my hippus in the first place.
 Is it possibly the result of a brain aneurism?
 I worry that I had one last year because of a certain type of headache I got

 Headaches by themselves do not necessarily mean you have a brain aneurysm, but certain presenting symptoms are very concerning for rupture of a cerebral aneurysm.
 These symptoms are beyond the scope of this discussion, but it is important that you are properly worked up, because if you do have an unsecured aneurysm, you are at risk for bleeding from this aneurysm that can be life threatening.
 In terms of your hippus, it is unlikely that there is an association with this possible aneurysm.
 Hippus is usually seen with certain medications, and a variety of neurological disorders.
 If you have not been evaluated for your possible aneurysm, it is important that you be evaluated by a neurosurgeon.
 In terms of the hippos, consider being evaluated by an ophthalmologist or neurologist for further work up of this.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.